-Please note: You may have

-provisionally passed the module overall but still have an outstanding resubmission/resit opportunity for an item of assessment; this may be a referred or deferred item.
+Please note: You may have provisionally passed the module overall but still have an outstanding resubmission/resit opportunity for an item of assessment; this may be a referred or deferred item.
 In this situation, you can undertake the assessment to improve the overall module grade.
-It is important to note that any results displayed are subject to confirmation and approval by the Award Board and may therefore change.
+The University of Northampton (UoN) has changed how students can see their results and module grades.
+This is done through their Student Hub and UoN mobile.

-13.9 Students with disabilities, longterm medical conditions and specific learning difficulties
+13.9 Students with disabilities, long-term medical conditions and specific learning difficulties

-If you have a disability, long-term medical condition or Specific Learning Difficulty and require additional support, please contact our Disability and Wellbeing Team who will ensure that you are supported.
-The Disability and Wellbeing Team are based in the Centre for Student Engagement, Wellbeing and Success in Great Portland Street and also have an office in Cambridge House.
-The team can help provide the support you require.
-To contact the team, email: disability@bil.ac.uk or telephone 020 7078 8796.
+If you have a disability, long-term medical condition or Specific Learning Difficulty and require additional support, please contact our Disability and Wellbeing team who will ensure that you are supported.
+The Disability and Wellbeing team are based in the Centre for Student Engagement, Wellbeing and Success The team can help provide the support you require.

-Information on how we can support those with a disability, long-term medical condition or Specific Learning Difficulty can be found in our Disability Policy which is available on our Quality and Enhancement Manual at: www.bil.ac.uk/qem Togetherall is a safe, online community where people support each other anonymously to improve mental health and wellbeing.
+To contact the team, email: disability@ bil.ac.uk or telephone 020 7078 8796.
+Information on how we can support those with a disability, long-term medical condition or Specific Learning Difficulty can be found in our Disability Policy which is available on our Quality and Enhancement Manual at: bil.ac.uk/gem.

+Togetherall is a safe, online community where people support each other anonymously to improve mental health and wellbeing.
 Millions of people in the UK have access via their participating employer, university, college, NHS provider or local council.
-All armed forces personnel, veterans and their families (16+) also have free access
+All armed forces personnel, veterans and their families (16+) also have free access.

 Joining Togetherall provides something that has always been important for good mental health and wellbeing: a community for shared experiences and mutual support.
 The platform promotes a sense of belonging and connection through community.
-We're accessible anywhere, anytime, 24/7.
+They are accessible anywhere, anytime, 24/7.